shenblin/NOCH/README.md

 ## Introduction

-Tumor heterogeneity is of crucial importance for cancer diagnosis and in-depth pathological analysis despite the near-an-hour invasive histopathological examination and tedious bio-structural discrimination.
-Nonlinear optical microscopy has emerged as a powerful tool for visualizing biological structure at the molecular scale and quantifying tumor heterogeneity.
-However, this technique is subjected to abnormal, unintuitive interpretation of tumor microenvironment.
-Here, we combine real-time multi-contrast optical-section nonlinear optical microscopy and self-contrastive learning network to realize histopathology-like visualization, structural mapping, and heterogeneous analysis of clinicopathological tissues.
-We demonstrate label-free histological translation with high authenticity, staged classification with high accuracy, and bio-structural segmentation with high specificity.
-These are challenging without stain collaboration.
-Further integration with high-speed image acquisition and network denoising boosts the above tasks with running time advantages.
-Thereby, the contrastive learning-based deep translation method builds a bridge to connect the data-rich optical microscopy and the intuitive histological examination and structural discrimination, and hence enables toilless biomedical diagnosis and tumor heterogeneous analysis.
+Label-free multiphoton (MP) excitation microscopy has emerged as a powerful tool for visualizing biological structure at the molecular scale and quantifying tumor heterogeneity despite the uncommon and unintuitive interpretation of tumor microenvironment.
+We combine real-time multi-contrast multiphoton imaging and self-contrastive deep learning to realize histopathology-like visualization, structural mapping, and heterogeneous analysis of clinicopathological tissues.
+We demonstrate MP imaging-based histology (MPH) of intraoperative ovarian tissues with high authenticity and accuracy, which show superior performance to other widely used models.
+The virtual histology can be used for cancer staging with a combination of the simultaneously collected nonlinear signals.
+Moreover, the heterogeneity within tumors including different shapes of nuclei can be revealed by the label-free bio-structural segmentation.
+These are challenging without involvement of staining.
+Thereby, the self-contrastive deep learning method improves the readability and understanding of data of the optical microscopy, and hence enables toilless histological biomedical examination and nuclear heterogeneous analysis of tumor microenvironment.

 <p align="center">
   <img src="image/NOCV.jpg">
 </p>

+## MP, MPH and histopathological staining workflows and the corresponding results.
+Label-free multi-contrast MP imaging procedure for quantitative analysis and standard histopathological procedure for experienced examination and structural annotation.
+The MP and histopathological images were trained in the self-contrastive learning network.
+Top: neural network as bridge connects the MP imaging and the conventional histopathology with high accuracy and speed.
+Bottom: label-free MP image, inferred MPH image, and histopathological image of a normal ovarian tissue.

 <p align="center">
   <img src="image/Supplementary video 1(compressed).gif">
 </p>

+## Network
 📕 Dependencies and Installation

 Python >= 3.7 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html))